htcondor/htcondor/docs/version-history/stable-release-series-88.rst

    :ticket:`7147`

--  Fixed a bug that caused the *condor_schedd* to not write a core file when it crashes on linux.
+-  Fixed a bug that caused the *condor_schedd* to not write a core file when it crashes on Linux.
    :ticket:`7163`

 -  Fixed a bug that caused *condor_chirp* to crash when the *getdir*